Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README-incremental-instructions.md

 ## Learn more

-- Learn how [Microsoft.Identity.Web](../../Microsoft.Identity.Web) works, in particular hooks-up to the ASP.NET Core OIDC events
+- Learn about [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web/wiki/Microsoft-Identity-Web-basics) works, in particular hooks-up to the ASP.NET Core OIDC events
 - [Use HttpClientFactory to implement resilient HTTP requests](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests) used by the Graph custom service